nickylogan/saboteur/README.md

 ### Making your own AI class

-Create a new package for your AI class.
+**Create a new package** for your AI class.
 The package **must** contain at least one class, which is your custom AI.

 Your AI class must extend `AI`, and you only need to implement the `makeDecision` method, which will be called automatically when the game prompts you to move.

 > The `makeDecision` method is set to timeout after `5` seconds.

-See [src/example/ExampleAI.java](https://github.com/nickylogan/saboteur/blob/master/src/example/ExampleAI.java) for an example implementation.
+See [src/example/ExampleAI.java](https://github.com/nickylogan/saboteur/blob/master/src/example/ExampleAI.java) or [src/main/TestAI.java](https://github.com/nickylogan/saboteur/blob/master/src/main/TestAI.java) for an example implementation.

 ## Documentation